Cushychicken/br-by-ex/README.md

 - `10-ab-updates`: make software updates safer with dual copy rootfs'es
 - `11-rfs-encrypt`: encrypt your `swupdate` builds for code security
 - `12-signed-updates`: add signing to `swupdate` builds to ensure updates are only made from approved sources
+- `13-multiple-boards`: deploy the same application to multiple hardware targets